Logahoric Higgs Torsors for a Complex Reductive Group: Parahoric Torsors and Equivariant Bundles

 Denote by $\mathcal{G}_{\theta}$ the corresponding group scheme of $G_\theta$, which is called the \emph{parahoric group scheme}. \end{defn}

 \begin{rem} An equivalent analytic definition of the parahoric group $G_\theta$ was given in \cite[\S 2.1]{Bo} as

 where $z^{\theta}:= {\rm exp}(\theta {\rm log}(z))$. \end{rem}

-A weight is called \emph{small}, if $r(\theta) \leq 1$ for all roots $r \in R$.
-If we assume that $G$ is simply connected and semisimple, given any weight $\theta$, the parahoric group $G_\theta$ is conjugate to a parahoric subgroup $G_{\theta_0}$, for $\theta_0$ small, where the conjugation is taken in $G(K)$ (see \cite{Tits2}, Section 3.1, p.
-50); this is also the situation studied in \cite{BS}.
+A weight is called \emph{small}, if $r(\theta) < 1$ for all roots $r \in R$, and Balaji and Seshadri studied parahoric torsors in this situation in \cite{BS}.
+Furthermore, if we assume that $G$ is semisimple, given any weight $\theta$, the parahoric subgroup $G_\theta$ is conjugate to a parahoric subgroup $G_{\theta_0}$, where $\theta_0$ satisfies the condition that for any $r \in R$, $\theta_0(r) \leq 1$ and the conjugation is taken in $G(K)$ (see \cite{Tits2}, Section 3.1, p.
+50).
+With respect to this property, in this paper, we work on weights $\theta$ such that for any $r \in R$, we have $\theta(r) \leq 1$.

-\begin{rem} Given a basis $t_i$ of $\mathfrak{t}$, a rational weight $\theta$ (considering the corresponding element in $\mathfrak{t}$) can be written as $\theta=\sum \frac{a_i}{d_i} t_i$, where $a_i$ and $d_i$ are integers.
+\begin{rem} Let $\{t_i\}$ be the generators of $Y(T)$.
+By abuse of notation, we regard $\{t_i\}$ as a basis of $\mathfrak{t}$.
+Then, a rational weight $\theta$ (regarded as the corresponding element in $\mathfrak{t}$) can be written as $\theta=\sum \frac{a_i}{d_i} t_i$, where $a_i$ and $d_i$ are integers.
 Denote by $d$ the least common multiple of $d_i$.
 We can assume that the denominators in the coefficients of $t_i$ are equal to $d$.
 This integer $d$ corresponds to the order of cyclic group $\Gamma$ when we discuss the correspondence in \S 2.3. \end{rem}

 The above construction is a local picture of parahoric group schemes.
 Now we will define the parahoric group schemes globally.
 Let $X$ be a smooth algebraic curve over $\mathbb{C}$, and we also fix a reduced effective divisor $D$ on $X$.
 In fact, the divisor $D$ is a sum of $s$ many distinct points.
 For each point $x \in D$, we equip it with a rational weight $\theta_x \in Y(T) \otimes_{\mathbb{Z}} \mathbb{Q}$.
 Denote by ${\boldsymbol\theta}:=\{\theta_x, x \in D\}$ the collection of weights over the points in $D$.